Dorani/Album-Review/README.md

 ## Start a new server:

 - in the same directory where all our work lives:
     - in command line: "rails s"
     - it creates a development viewing environment.
     - in browser go to localhost:3000 to see if rails server launch is successful.

 ## Controllers in ruby on rails:

 - House for all the actions, new create, edit, update, delete..
     - Actions will correspond to the views
--"rails generate controller Albums" controller names are plural
+    - "rails generate controller Albums" controller names are plural

 - it will create our controller file, test files, view templates for albums.

 ## Define Routes:

-- Routes correspond to the urls we visit.
+- Routes correspond to the urls we visit
 - type in rake routes in terminal to see which routes we have

 - we will create a restful route:
     - a single line command that generates all the corresponding url we need for a specific controller.
     - in the routes.rb file, type in the following after do: resources:albums.
     - instead of declaring seperate routes for our index, show, edit, delete , new , update actions, a resourceful route declares them in a single line: resources:albums

 - then run in the terminal: "rake Routes"
     - this will create our restful routes, and root path which will display all of our albums.

 - next, in the routes.rb file, we should define our root path and make it correspond to albums#index action.
 Below line 2 input the following:
     - root 'albums#index'